-For mass assignment of the category, the admin needs to select the enable products from the product list.
+For mass assignment of the category, the admin needs to select the enabled products from the product list.

 After entering the Google Product Category, the admin needs to click on the Assign Category button.
-Then the category gets assign to the selected products.
+Then the category gets assigned to the selected products.

 Facebook Attributes Mapping